 By the time you’re done with those content books for the first time, perhaps 60% to 70% of your time will be focused on thinking your way through a problem, for example, how to know that a particular problem is testing divisibility, what the shortcuts are, and so on.
 (You will still be studying content/facts/knowledge—but that will no longer be your primary focus because you’ll have learned a lot of it already!)

 Okay, so you know your goal score, you know your strengths and weaknesses, and you’ve gathered your materials.
-You also know how to study: content / memorization, yes, but also a focus on how to think through problems.
-It’s time to develop your specific plan.
+You also know how to study: content/memorization, yes, but also a focus on how to think through problems.
+It’s time to develop your specific GMAT study plan.

 If you are taking a course, follow the syllabus.
 If you’re working with a tutor, figure out the plan with your tutor.

 Get a calendar and block off one to two hours each day (okay, you can have one day off each week 😊).
 Also, you don’t have to do the 2 hours all at once.
 Also, you’ll probably have some days on which you can study only 30 minutes or even 15.
 That’s fine—start off planning for 1-2 hours each day, but it’s okay if a few days slip.
 You may then have other days on which you want to study 3 or 4 hours; that’s fine as well, as long as you don’t study for more than about 2 hours at a stretch.
 (Why?
 Read this.)

 In your journal, write down what your focus will be for each of the first six study days (one week).
 The first 5 sessions might, for example, consist of reading various chapters in various books and doing practice problems associated with those chapters.
 Estimate how much time you think it will take but be flexible; some study will go faster and some will be slow!
-Day 6 is a review day; you might do some sets of random problems, review what you did during the first 5 days, do a few problems from stronger areas or older areas that you haven’t studied recently, et cetera.
+Day 6 is a review day; you might do some sets of random problems, review what you did during the first 5 days, do a few problems from stronger areas or older areas that you haven’t studied recently, etc.